A brief history of gravitational lensing

 The Einstein notebook mentioned in the text has been published in M. J. Klein, A. J. Kox, J. Renn und R. Schulman (Hg.), “Collected papers of Albert Einstein” Vol. 3, Princeton University Press 1993, Appendix A. We would like to thank Princeton University Press for their permission to use the above image.
 Also, we would like to thank the AAAS and Science Magazine for permission to reprint the first lines of Einstein’s 1936 article.

 The catalogue resulting from the CASTLe Survey is accessible online on the CASTLeS homepage

 An earlier version of this text appeared in the collection “Albert Einstein – Chief Engineer of the Universe: One hundred authors for Einstein” (Jürgen Renn, Ed.; Wiley-VCH: Berlin 2005), one of the companion publications to the exhibition Albert Einstein – Chief Engineer of the Universe.

-is Senior Scientific Editor of the Collected Papers of Albert Einstein, the Einstein Papers Project at the California Institute of Technology.
-His main research interest are Einstein’s writings about relativity and his unified field theories.
-His contribution to Einstein Online is the spotlight text A brief history of gravitational lenses.
+is a physics professor at Lesley University, Cambridge (USA).
+He is Senior Scientific Editor of the Collected Papers of Albert Einstein, the Einstein Papers Project at the California Institute of Technology.

 Cite this article as: